orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Assumes the block height for the upcoming round is known.
 * Calculate the shared `random_seed` for the upcoming block.
 * Get a sorted list of committee members for the upcoming block by calling `ConsensusCore.RequestCommittee`.
+  * It is recommanded to cache the committee members based up to the valid block as indicated in the response.

 #### If Leader
 * Request new transactions block proposal (ordering phase) by calling `ConsensusCore.RequestNewTransactionsBlock`.